vlachenal/webservices-bench/README.md

 When I began my tests, I was immediately convinced that sping-boot will be good for our usage.

+### Advantages
+Spring-boot is very easy framework to use.

+### Disadvantages
+Spring-boot does magic so it may be difficult to parameterize it for specific usage.
+It does not happen during this test: thanks for spring-boot documentation and ~~Google~~ Qwant is your friend.

 ## RESTful
 I will not introduced RESTful web services.
 You can find informations all over web.